 Fit for space

-Having gained some experience making the first book storage box I went on to building five others – beautiful yet practical and fun.
+Having gained some experience making the first wood project idea I went on to building five others – beautiful yet practical and fun.
 I sold one for K100, gave one away as a birthday gift and kept three.
 The kids have used two for all their books.
 As the number of books grows, we had to bring the third box from the garage in.
 These book storage boxes are at the right height allowing the kids to pick and return their books with ease.

 Out of curiosity, I searched Amazon and kids’ online retailers.
 To be honest, I found that boxes of similar dimensions cost more to buy than make.
 All in all, it took about a week of my free time to build the three elegant book storage book boxes.